The Majestic Monthly

 We get inundated with emails from families who have suffered losses to their flocks due to predators.
 Nearly all of these attacks befall ducks and geese in free-range flocks.

 Domestic ducks and geese don't have teeth or claws, most cannot fly and they have little odds of outrunning and escaping a predator that enters their yard.
 If a dog, coyote, fox, weasel, fisher cat, owl, hawk, eagle or raccoon can gain access into their yard, it is usually just a matter of time before they will.
-And when they do, they often make short work of your pets.
+And when they do, they often make short work of your feathered friends.

 Ducks and geese in free-range flocks rarely die of old age; most only live a couple of years at best, which is a shame since their life expectancies are so much longer than this.